I am a woven textile artist and maker originally from London but now living in Fife, Scotland.

-Having the freedom to develop my practice has recently pulled one of these threads in a new direction and I am now working on a set of large-scale woven textile art pieces.
-Details of which to be shown on this website soon.
+Having the freedom to develop my practice has recently pulled one of these threads in a new direction and I am now working on a set of large-scale woven textile art pieces as well as smaller framed works.

 In 2010 an invitation by my son’s primary school to create some weaving activities for children which linked into the Scottish curriculum for excellence, resulted in a whole school project and a new enthusiasm for teaching children.
 Since then I have gone on to create weaving workshops for many schools, worked as part of the Learning Team at Stanley Mills, Perthshire (Historic Environment Scotland) and delivered craft activities for the Edinburgh Book Festival and Art in Action (Oxfordshire).
 I have also facilitated several ‘Meet your Maker’ events for Craft Scotland and created an online learning resource for teachers through the Heritage Crafts Association.
 More information listed under the Teaching section of this website.